MAHESH BANK

 Interest on Deposits, Borrowings

-Salaries,allowances and Provident fund
+Salaries, allowances and Provident fund

-Director's and local committee member's fees and allowances
+Director's and lical committee members'fees and allowances

-Rent,Taxes and Lighting
+Rent, Taxes and Lighting

 Law Charges